nuprl/MultiPL-T/README.md

 4. Evaluate the performance of these fine-tuned LLMs and compare to baselines (Section 5).

-The paper has several secondary ablations and evaluations, but the steps above describe the primary artifact.
+The paper has several other ablations and evaluations, but the steps above describe the primary artifact.

 All the steps above require a GPU.
 Moreover, as the paper reports, doing a